HectorRDB/CS289_Final_Project/README.md

 # Stat245D Final Project

-> These are materials for the final project for Public Health C240D / Statistics
+> These are materials for the final project for CS289
-> C245D: "Computational Statistics with Applications in Biology and Medicine II", as taught by Prof. [Sandrine
-> Dudoit](https://www.stat.berkeley.edu/~sandrine/), at UC Berkeley, in the
-> Fall 2017 semester.

 _**Group members:**_ Maxwell Murphy, Yajing Li & Hector Roux de Bézieux